MediaComem/comem-archidep/ex/aws-setup.md

 which will provide you with free AWS resources as a student.
 Note that your request must be approved manually, which may take a few days.

+You will receive an email to complete the registration process once your application has been approved.

 > If you have a credit card, you may instead register a [standard AWS
 > account](https://portal.aws.amazon.com/billing/signup#/start).
 >